 - We condemn any form of harassment or abuse.

-This ethos assumes the practice of Christian hospitality within a seminary community that is dependent upon the gift of God’s grace and characterized by relationships of mutual trust and respect.
+This Ethos assumes the practice of Christian hospitality within a seminary community that is dependent upon the gift of God’s grace and characterized by relationships of mutual trust and respect.
 To this end, we acknowledge our constant need for keeping covenant with one another and diligence in speaking the truth in love.
 We encourage the practice of repentance, confession, pardon, correction, and redemptive discipline when breaches of this covenant may occur.
+In witness to society, we commit ourselves to these guiding principles, and we disavow advocating, supporting, or condoning behavior contrary to this Ethos.
+We will make institutional decisions in light of this policy.